arnobt78/Recipe-Guide-Discovery-Management-Platform--NextJS-Spoonacular-FullStack/README.md

 ## Conclusion

-This project is a modern, extensible, and user-friendly full-stack recipe app.
-It demonstrates best practices in React, TypeScript, API integration, backend design, and UI/UX.
-Use it as a learning resource, a starter for your own projects, or as a foundation for your next app.
+This frontend is a modern, extensible, and user-friendly interface for recipe discovery and management.
+It demonstrates best practices in React, TypeScript, API integration, and UI/UX design.
+Use it as a learning resource, a starter for your own projects, or as a frontend for your backend APIs.

 ---